justeat/JustTweak/README.md

 ...
 ```

-Example of content of `FirebaseTweakProviderSetupCode`.
+Example content from `FirebaseTweakProviderSetupCode`.
 Store any CustomTweakProvider setup code file in the same folder of `config.json` and mind not to add them in any target in Xcode.

 ```swift
 let firebaseTweakProvider = FirebaseTweakProvider()